giorgidzebisashvili4/calculator/README.md

 ## Introduction

-This calculator project was created as a practice ground for grid styling, DOM and JavaScript skills.
+Welcome to the Grid Calculator project!

-Its goal was to help me improve my skills in manipulating the Document Object Model (DOM) and practice JavaScript fundamentals.
+This project is all about practicing grid styling, DOM manipulation, and JavaScript basics.
+It's a hands-on journey into front-end development, where I explore and improve my skills.
+Join me as I navigate through the ins and outs of building this calculator from scratch.

 ## open and use